 Fig. 6 Phylogenetic reconstruction of uvulars (top) and ejectives (bottom) in Sino-Tibetan.
 Left hand plots represent the results of the analysis for the PHOIBLE data alone, right hand plots the results for the amended data by means of grammar mining.

-In the following, we proceed to provide an interpretation of the phylogenies, taking into account also the pertinent published literature on the diachrony of the involved languages and language families.
+Next, we proceed by providing an interpretation of the phylogenies, taking into account also the pertinent published literature on the diachrony of the involved languages and language families.

-As far as ejectives in Indo-European languages are concerned, their genesis is fairly well understood: The evolution of ejectives in Ossetic is usually attributed to contact with neighboring Nakh-Daghestanian languages of the Caucasus, which are rich in ejectives.
-In Ossetic, direct loans from Nakh-Daghestanian account for the ejectives in most language’s lexical items (Job and Schäfer 2006), but there is also an regular sound change that gives rise to them and that likewise can plausibly be theorized to have been triggered by Nakh-Daghestanian influence (Thordarson 2009, Blevins 2017, Belyaev 2019).
-As far as we could ascertain, the majority opinion on ejectives in Armenian is that they are contact-induced, too, though there is an alternative theory that holds that they are instead directly inherited from proto-Indo-European, under the assumption of some version of glottalic theory.
-Interestingly, however, also proponents of this alternative view argue that contact actually is involved: instead of inducing the genesis of ejectives in Eastern Armenian as was the case for Ossetic, however, in this case it is rather argued that their proximity “favored the preservation of a feature which was already present” (Kortlandt 1985: 190).
-Whatever took place, it was at a relatively high altitude environment of the North Caucasus.
+As far as ejectives in Indo-European languages are concerned, their genesis is fairly well understood.
+The diachronic development of ejectives in Ossetic is usually attributed to contact with neighboring Nakh-Daghestanian languages of the Caucasus, which are rich in ejectives.
+In Ossetic, direct loans from Nakh-Daghestanian account for the ejectives in most language’s lexical items (Job and Schäfer 2006), but there is also regular sound change that gives rise to them and that likewise can plausibly be theorized to have been triggered by Nakh-Daghestanian influence (Thordarson 2009, Blevins 2017, Belyaev 2019).
+As far as we can ascertain, the majority opinion on ejectives in Armenian is that they are contact-induced, too, though there is an alternative theory that holds that they are instead directly inherited from proto-Indo-European, under the assumption of some version of glottalic theory (Gamkrelidze and Ivanov 1973, Hopper 1973, see Barrack 2002 for review).
+Interestingly, however, proponents of this alternative view argue that contact actually is involved.
+Instead of inducing the genesis of ejectives in Eastern Armenian, as was the case for Ossetic, in this case it is rather argued that their proximity “favored the preservation of a feature which was already present” (Kortlandt 1985: 190).
+Whatever took place, it was at a relatively high altitude environment in the North Caucasus.